temporalio/documentation/docs/typescript/workflows.md

 </details>

-In most cases, you should now be able to use `condition` instead of Triggers, and we may deprecate Triggers in future..
+In most cases, you should now be able to use `condition` instead of Triggers, and we may deprecate Triggers in future.

 ## Child Workflows